 I'm not sure what "it" is, but whatever it is, Joe Burrow has it.
-In a five-month span, he took home the Heisman Trophy, won a national championship at LSU and was the number one overall pick by the Cincinnati Bengals in the 2020 NFL Draft.
-Now, in just his second NFL season, Burrow has a chance to win a Super Bowl.
+In a five-month span, he took home the Heisman Trophy, won a national championship at LSU and was the No. 1 overall pick by the Cincinnati Bengals in the 2020 NFL Draft.
+In just his second NFL season, Burrow had a chance to win a Super Bowl.

 Let me repeat that: Joe Burrow took the Cincinnati Bengals (yes, the same Cincinnati Bengals that hadn't won a playoff game since 1990) to the Super Bowl in his second season.
+And he could take them to another Super Bowl this season.
 Not bad for a guy who was once buried deep on the bench at Ohio State.

 Burrow's uncanny composure in huge moments is what separates him from the average quarterback.
 He's calm under pressure and has the confidence to deliver.
 On top of everything, he's just a cool dude.
 He's humble, he has a phenomenal glasses collection, no one has ever looked cooler smoking a cigar and he just feels like one of the guys.
 What's not to like?

 Burrowmania is sweeping the nation, but his former high school coach has known that for a long time.

 Nathan White, his coach at Athens High School in The Plains, Ohio, saw something in him when he was 15.
 White gave us some insight into how Burrow's game has improved, the moment he realized his quarterback was special, what attracts guys to follow his lead and why he wasn't heavily recruited by major college football programs out of high school.